kaylynn234/domenicquirl.github.io/content/blog/parsing-basics/index.md

     let ident = self
         .next()
-        .expect("Tried to parse struct member, but there were no more tokens");
+        .expect("Tried to parse function name, but there were no more tokens");
     assert_eq!(
         ident.kind,
         T![ident],
-        "Expected identifier as struct member, but found `{}`", ident.kind
+        "Expected identifier as function name, but found `{}`", ident.kind
     );
     let name = self.text(ident).to_string();